 - Any other surviving “dependents” of the deceased

-Other dependents can include the deceased’s parents, step-children, or anyone who was dependent upon the deceased in life, financially or otherwise.
+Other dependents, including the deceased’s parents, step-children, or anyone who was dependent upon the deceased in life.

 Wrongful Death Damages